Untitled Goose Game is getting a free co-op update

 — Nintendo of America (@NintendoAmerica) August 18, 2020

 Untitled Goose Game debuted in 2019 and became one of the surprise hits of the year.
-The indie game has a simple premise: you’re a goose, and it’s your job to be an annoying jerk.
+The indie game has a simple premise: You’re a goose, and it’s your job to be an annoying jerk.

 Soon you can do that with a friend!